flightController/Skytracker/readme.md

 1. open .env file in the project folder
 2. enter host
 3. enter port
+4. enter database
-4. enter user and pw
+5. enter user and pw
-5. do the same settings in config/database.php
+6. do the same settings in config/database.php

 ### voyager admin panel
 1. navigate with cmd/terminal to the project folder